UK Non Resident Tax Guide

 Non residents and double taxation

 Many countries have double taxation agreements.
 These ensure that the same income or gains aren’t taxed in more than one country, or, where applicable, tax is charged at a reduced rate.
-If you’re a resident of a country which the UK has a double taxation agreement with, you might be able to claim full or partial relief from UK tax on certain types of income from sources like a pension.
+If you’re a resident of a country which the UK has a double taxation agreement with, you might be able to claim full or partial relief from UK tax on certain types of income from sources like a UK private or government pension.

 Generally you have to submit a Self Assessment tax return if you are a non resident tax payer.
 It’s worth knowing that HMRC’s free on-line system does not let you complete the necessary pages for being a non resident.
 Only commercial software can be used to submit a tax return (including non resident pages) online.
 Sometimes another type of HMRC form will be needed like an R43.
 Our experts can ensure the right form is used for each of the last four tax years and you can use our free taxation guides to learn more about what tax reliefs are available.

-Do I need to tell HMRC?
+Do I need to tell HMRC about my non residency?

 If you do not need to complete a Self Assessment tax return, a P85 leaving the UK form will be needed.
 When a Self Assessment tax return is required this includes all of the necessary information that HMRC will need to calculate your non residency tax position.